-End mills are normally single end, 2 or 4 flute solid carbide.
+Note: End mills are normally single-end, 2 or 4-flute solid carbide.

 Mill into the circuit board surface adjacent to the plated hole.
 The milled holes should be aligned directly above the internal spoke connections.
 Mill down just deep enough to sever the internal spokes connecting the plated hole to the internal plane.
 A microscope must be used for accuracy.
 Up to 4 milled holes may be required.
 Do not drill deeper than needed.
 (See Figure 3)

-Check continuity to be sure that the internal connection has been deleted.
+Check continuity to ensure the internal connection has been deleted.
 Inspect the neighboring circuits to make sure that none of them have been severed or damaged.